jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 When this module is imported, regardless of before or after the `awesome = 100` setting, once that assignment has happened, the imported binding the resolves the `100` value, not `42`.

+//TODO Kyle: "When this module is imported, regardless of whether that's before..."?

+//TODO Kyle: Should it be "happened, the imported binding resolves" (delete "the")?
+Or is something missing here?

-That's because the binding is in essence a reference to, or a pointer to, the `awesome` variable itself, rather than a copy of its value.
+That's because the binding is, in essence, a reference to, or a pointer to, the `awesome` variable itself, rather than a copy of its value.
 This is a mostly unprecedented concept for JS introduced with ES6 module bindings.

 Though you can clearly use `export` multiple times inside a module's definition, ES6 definitely prefers the approach that a module has a single export, which is known as a *default export*.
 In the words of some members of the TC39 committee, you're "rewarded with simpler `import` syntax" if you follow that pattern, and conversely need more verbose syntax if you don't.